Sas2k/AL-Notes/Math/(3) Polynomial Functions.md

 5. Add the terms of the second column.
 6. Multiply the result by $k$.
 Write the product in the next column.
 7. Repeat steps 5 and 6 for the remaining columns.
 8. Use the bottom numbers to write the quotient.
 The number in the last column is the remainder.
-The next number from the right has degree 0, the next number has degree 1, and so on. ^[1.]
+The next number from the right has degree 0, the next number has degree 1, and so on. [^1]

 ![[Synthetic-Division.png]]
-_Taken from OpenStax Precalculus 2e_
+_Long Division ExampleTaken from OpenStax Precalculus 2e_
 ## 3.6 Remainder Theorem
 ------------------------------